joshspicer/triage-bot-azure/README.md

 ### Functions

 #### DoDailyPRReminder
-- Sends a Slack message to anybody on the team with "review requested" on our repos (babyshark and designer).
+- Sends a Slack message to anybody on the team with "review requested" on our repos.
 - Is triggered daily via the CRON string `0 50 13 * * *"` (Azure is in UTC).

 #### DoFeedbackTriage